We are here to help you. Whether you need to make an appointment to speak with an

 Amy Harroun serves as the Communications and Marketing Director for the Honors College.
 She oversees the College's communication initiatives and serves as a liaison for key community stakeholders.
 Mrs. Harroun has more than a decade of professional communications experience, including work in business, nonprofit, and higher education communities.
 She holds a B.A. in Mass Communications from the University of South Florida and a M.A. in Business Administration from St. Leo University.

 Director of Academic Advising

 Cayla Lanier serves as the Director of Advising after spending the last eight years as an Honors College advisor.
 She has a passion for connecting with students to help them discover their potential, refine their goals, and find their purpose.
 Ms. Lanier directs the College’s Peer Mentor and Tour Guide programs, and has also led five study abroad trips to Costa Rica.
 In addition, she has hosted many events in the LLC, from "Cooking with Cayla," to etiquette workshops and advising programs.
 Her favorite thing in life is good conversation over hot coffee and cookies.
 She completed her B.A. in Marketing, with Honors College Distinction, here at the University of South Florida, and M.A. in Marketing at the University of Texas at Austin.
-Ms. Lanier begins work toward a Ph.D. in Communication in Fall 2016.
+Ms. Lanier is currently working toward a Ph.D. in Communication.

 Contact Ms. Lanier at firstname.lastname@example.org